vision10/mssql-ssrs/README.md

 ### Get report properties

-If properties are given, all report properties are returned
+If properties are given, all report properties are returned.
+Report custom properties are not available
 ```js
 var properties = ['Hidden', 'Description'];
 // or